fffonoff/SwipeBack/README.md

 # SwipeBack
-SwipeBack layout allowing you to swipe back just like on iOS
+SwipeBack layout allows you to swipe back just like on iOS

 ![](img/demo.gif)